Takeaways from Supreme Court ruling: Abortion pill still available but opponents say fight not over

 The reference doesn't hint at how the court might rule in the case, said Sara Rosenbaum, a health policy professor at George Washington University.
 The fact that the court didn't release a decision in that case along with the mifepristone case could signal that the emergency abortion ruling “is going to be a much more difficult decision.”

-Associated Press writers Mark Sherman and Amanda Seitz in Washington and Geoff Mulvihill in Cherry Hill, N.J., contributed to this report.
+Associated Press writers Mark Sherman and Amanda Seitz in Washington, Geoff Mulvihill in Cherry Hill, N.J., and Christine Fernando in Chicago contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.